RavinSG/obsidian-cyber/TCM/Windows Priv Esc/Initial Enumeration.md

 ## Password Hunting

 Here are some commands that we can use to search for cleartext passwords stored in a machine.
-Read more [here](https://swisskyrepo.github.io/InternalAllTheThings/redteam/escalation/windows-privilege-escalation/#eop-looting-for-passwords) for more details.
+Read more [here](https://swisskyrepo.github.io/InternalAllTheThings/redteam/escalation/windows-privilege-escalation/#eop-looting-for-passwords) for more details.^passHunt ^650019

 ```
 c:\Windows\System32>findstr /si password *.txt *.ini *.config